jandubois/rancher-desktop-downloads/PLAN.md

         - Set up the Go environment.
         - Run the Go script.
         - Commit any changes to the `data/` directory back to the repository.

+## 5. Phase 3: Enhanced Commit Messages with Statistics

+To make the daily commit messages more informative, the Go script will be enhanced to generate statistics about the download counts.
+These statistics will be used in the body of the commit message.

+### 5.1.
+Statistics to Collect

+- **Total Daily Downloads:** The script will calculate the total number of downloads for all main assets (excluding `.sha512sum` files) for the current day.
+- **Top 10 Assets:** The script will identify the top 10 assets with the highest download counts for the current day.

+### 5.2.
+Implementation Details

+1.  **Go Script Modifications:**
+    - The `main` function will be updated to calculate the total downloads and the top 10 assets after fetching and processing all the release data.
+    - The script will write these statistics to a new file, for example, `daily_stats.txt`.

+2.  **GitHub Actions Workflow Modifications:**
+    - The workflow will be updated to read the content of `daily_stats.txt`.
+    - The content of the file will be used as the body of the commit message.

+### 5.3.
+Other Suggested Statistics

+- **New Assets:** The script could also identify and list any new assets that were added since the last run.
+- **Growth Leaders:** The script could highlight the assets with the highest percentage growth in downloads since the last run.